mikeabrahamsen/flask-meld.dev/meld-docs.md

 # Introduction:
-Meld is a full-stack, reactive, Flask web framework.
-The DOM automatically updates as a user interacts with the page.
+Meld is a full-stack, reactive, web framework built on Flask.
+Meld gives you tools to dynamic frontend experiences without the need to write any Javascript.

 Instead of syncing data between the client and the server via HTTP requests, Meld uses a persistent WebSocket connection.
 When data is updated on the